Big data analytics in banking industry

 Unstructured data

-A staggering 80-90% of all financial data is unstructured, making it difficult to analyze and derive meaningful insights.
-This data comes from diverse sources including social media interactions, customer emails, website browsing patterns, and contact customer service – all generating different kinds of information from the same customer across multiple touchpoints.
-The complexity of managing and analyzing all these varied data formats presents a significant issue, with only 18% of organizations successfully leveraging these unconventional data sources.
+Gartener estimates that 70-90% of all data is unstructured, making it difficult to analyze and derive meaningful insights.
+This data comes from diverse sources, including social media interactions, customer emails, website browsing patterns, and contact customer service – all generating different kinds of information from the same customer across multiple touchpoints.

 Skill gaps